AdobeDocs/analytics-2.0-apis/README.md

 #### JWT

-A JWT client is best if you are creating an application that needs to be able to programmatically authenticate to call the Adobe Analytics APIs.
+A JWT client is best if you are creating an application that needs to programmatically authenticate calls to the Adobe Analytics APIs.
 A new JWT token can be generated whenever the old one is about to expire so your application can continue to make API calls.

 For more information see [JWT authentication](jwt.md).